Should I buy a boat or save for retirement?

 Am I willing to retire later to enjoy the benefits today of picking my 6 and 4 year old up from school a few afternoons each week, or leisurely going to the gym in ‘work time’ as part of my 4 day week?
 You bet.

 Financial planning is more than creating an optimal portfolio structure to maximise returns for a given level of risk.
 Sure, you will learn all about that in module 2 of our Diploma of Financial Planning.
+We are no longer taking enrolments for the Diploma of Financial Planning, but our new, award winning home for financial services is the Advanced Diploma of Paraplanning.
 But you will also learn about asking clients questions and actually listening to their individual story.
 Because our current story is all we have…. it is all we ever will have.
 Money is not our story and it never will be, not entirely anyway.